NREL/openstudio-load-flexibility-measures-gem/README.md

 ## Usage

 To be filled out later.

 ## TODO

-- [ ] Remove measures from OpenStudio-Measures to standardize on this location
 - [ ] Update measures to code standards
-- [ ] Review and fill out the gemspec file with author and gem description

 # Releasing